SMassey25/Understanding_Data/pickle.md

 ### Pickling you Data?

 But why?
 Once you are done with cleaning, you might want to use the cleaned dataset in a different model or a different jupyter notebook.
-Therefore having a pickled dataset, would allow you to *dump* you data in a file and then be *open* in a differnt dataset.
+Therefore having a pickled dataset, would allow you to *dump* you data in a file and then be *open* in a different dataset.
 Let's spin up some data and then store pickle it.

 ```python